Informatievlaanderen/Data.Vlaanderen.be/documentation/readme.md

 deployed on the infrastructure.
 The use of branches and tags allows to precisely document which service is running on which environment.

 The final layer is the data content layer.
 For having a life system with the correct content the data has to be uploaded.
 Some data is comming from external systems and will be retrieved by querying them.
 But other data such as the static html pages will be retrieved from source control.
 The service will regulary poll for changes; when a change is detected the existing data of the service is replaced.
 Content editors hence follow the same approach as the software development.

-## the application architecture
+## The application architecture

 The resulting application is depicted in the figure below.